angrybacon/doomsday-wiki/markdown/articles/2022/01/22/zero-respect.md

 :card[LP]s to help speed things up and fix mana.
 It runs the full set of Forces, Dazes and has 1 :card[CoS] and 1 :card[PoN] for pile building alongside two maindeck discard spells as additional protection.
-It also runs 2 :card[Pre] alongside the normal cantrip suite as extra slow fitlering.
+It also runs 2 :card[Pre] alongside the normal cantrip suite as extra slow filtering.

-::decklist{path=2022/01/zero-respect}
+::decklist{url=2022/01/zero-respect}

 As you can see the maindeck is entirely {U}{B} (despite what :card[EoA] pretends).
 This means we have a lot of flexibility in being able to add splash